How to Get Stains Out of Khakis (+ Other Money-Saving Stain Removal Tips)

 by Reader Contributors

-Our frugal readers share their best tips for getting stains out of khaki pants along with other money-saving tips for removing stains and prolonging the life of clothing.
+Our frugal readers share their best tips for getting stains out of khaki pants, along with other money-saving tips for removing stains and prolonging the life of clothing.

 Khakis have become a wardrobe staple for the workplace, school uniforms and everyday casual wear.

 While khakis can be durable, the material also stains easily and some stain remover products can even discolor or stain the fabric.
-Kids, especially can be tough on khaki clothing.
+Kids, especially, can be tough on khaki clothing.

-How To Get Stains Out of Khakis
+How To Get Stains Out of Khakis: 10 Solutions

 We asked our frugal readers how they remove stains from khaki pants.
 They are money-saving pros when it comes to prolonging the life of clothing and had a lot of money-saving tips for us to share.